godotengine/godot-docs/classes/class_characterbody3d.rst

 - |void| **set_platform_on_leave**\ (\ value\: :ref:`PlatformOnLeave<enum_CharacterBody3D_PlatformOnLeave>`\ )
 - :ref:`PlatformOnLeave<enum_CharacterBody3D_PlatformOnLeave>` **get_platform_on_leave**\ (\ )

 Sets the behavior to apply when you leave a moving platform.
 By default, to be physically accurate, when you leave the last platform velocity is applied.
-See :ref:`PlatformOnLeave<enum_CharacterBody3D_PlatformOnLeave>` constants for available behavior.

 .. rst-class:: classref-item-separator